 Chocolate Mint Cereal Bowl:

-This recipe is a slightly modified version from my friend Megan Kelly.
-She has an incredible blog and is a Licensed Estheticain specializing in holistic nutrition, woman’s hormones, and spiritual health.
+This chocolate mint cereal bowl recipe is a slightly modified version from my friend Megan Kelly.
+She has an incredible site Renewing All Things – Biblically Based Health, Nutrition and Lifestyle specializing in neurobiology, healing, and mental health.

 1 can of full-fat coconut milk

 Step #1: Blend or stir coconut milk, stevia, spirulina, protein powder, mint, vanilla.

 Step #2: Pour into the bowl or container you are going to store it in.

 Step #3: Stir in chia seeds and let sit in fridge for 20-30 minutes.

 Step #4: Top with cacao, coconut flakes, or fruit.

 ***Nutritional info does not include optional ingredients.***

 ***The nutrition info for this recipe is based on the linked ingredients above**